dominictarr/event-stream/readme.markdown

 Convenience function for parsing JSON chunks.
 For newline separated JSON, use with `es.split`.
 By default it logs parsing errors by `console.error`;
-for another behaviour, transforms created by `es.parse({emitError: true})` will emit error events for exceptions thrown from `JSON.parse`, unmodified.
+for another behaviour, transforms created by `es.parse({error: true})` will emit error events for exceptions thrown from `JSON.parse`, unmodified.

 ``` js
 fs.createReadStream(filename)